 Are the straps easy to use?
 You want something that you can set up and take down quickly so that you’re not wasting time at camp.

-Types of Hammock Suspension Systems
+Pros and Cons of Different Suspension Systems

 There are many hammock suspension options available, and it can be hard to know what is the best for you.
 Each of these tends to have some slightly different gear within the system.
 Here are some of the most popular types of hammock straps on the market: